Cubic Corporation: Products and services

-Trafficware provides a fully integrated suite of software, Internet of Things (IoT) devices, and hardware solutions that provide customers with enhanced mobility and improved safety.

-Trafficware's Synchro Studio suite helps improve traffic operations of all sizes.

-The SynchroGreen adaptive traffic control system optimizes signal timing for arterials, side streets, and pedestrians through real-time adaptive traffic control.

-Trafficware's Advanced Traffic Management System (ATMS) is used by more than 200 transportation authorities as the cornerstone of their central traffic management system.

-Trafficware offers a portfolio of traffic controllers, including NEMA, CalTrans, and ATC designs.
-The range of options ensures seamless compatibility for its customers as they migrate (or upgrade) their current technology.

-Trafficware also manufactures traffic cabinets to safely house traffic signal equipment and accessories.

-Trafficware currently has 60,000 controllers in the field.

 Projects

 Cubic Transportation Systems has delivered over 400 projects in 40 markets on five continents.
 Cubic first implemented mobile ticketing technology in 2006 and produces multiple mobile fare collection options, including mobile ticketing through barcoding, NFC tools, contact and contactless smartcard payments, and traditional automated fare collection systems.
 The Umo Mobility Platform was launched in January 2021.
 Cubic Transportation Systems manages around 70% of the global market for smart transit cards.
 Cubic processes more than 24 billion transactions a year.

-In 2017, Cubic was chosen to implement the AFC 2.0 project by the Massachusetts Bay Transportation Authority (MBTA), to update the MBTA's fare collection systems.
-This project was budgeted originally for $723 million, with a planned completion date of May 2021.
+In 2017, Cubic was chosen to implement the AFC 2.0 project by the Massachusetts Bay Transportation Authority (MBTA) to update the MBTA's fare collection systems.
+This project was budgeted for $723 million, with a planned completion date of May 2021.
 As of May 2021, the cost of the project (now called "Fare Transformation") had risen to $935 million, with an updated completion date of 2024.
 In February 2023, the MBTA announced that it considered the project "unlikely to meet the current 2024 timeline for full implementation".

-On October 21, 2022, it was announced that Waka Kotahi/New Zealand Transport Agency had signed a contract with Cubic for the development of their National Ticketing Solution.
+On October 21, 2022, it was announced that NZ Transport Agency Waka Kotahi had signed a contract with Cubic for the development of their National Ticketing Solution named Motu Move.
 The National Ticketing Solution will allow the use of a single fare card on public transport across the whole of New Zealand.